Digital Growth Vouchers

-Businesses receiving a Digital Growth Voucher will not be able to apply for any other part of the programme (Connectivity Vouchers or participation in the Digital Knowledge Exchange).
+Businesses receiving a Digital Growth Voucher can also apply for a Connectivity Voucher, but will not be able to participate in the Digital Knowledge Exchange.

 Example: A manufacturing business in Huddersfield is aiming to grow and achieve digital transformation by selling its products online through the commissioning of a new e-commerce website.
 All products made by firm will be available for customers to purchase.

-The website has a total cost of £10,000 (excluding VAT) – which includes costs relating to its design, development and integration.The firm can apply for a Digital Growth voucher worth £5000 (50% of the total value of the project) and is able to fund the balance of £5000 (50%).Also, the business owner expects to see employment growth of 10% and turnover to increase by 20% over the next two years, as a result of this investment.
+The website has a total cost of £10,000 (excluding VAT) – which includes costs relating to its design, development and integration.The firm can apply for a Digital Growth voucher worth between £2,000 to £10,000.
+The business owner expects to see employment growth of 10% and turnover to increase by 20% over the next two years, as a result of this investment.

 Eligible Investment projects for a Voucher